 Drive less with the wonders of working from home (or internet café, treehouse, Mojave desert, etc.) With instant messaging, video chat, teleconferencing, and other world-flattening technologies, making the rush-hour trek to work and back might not be that necessary.
 Ask your boss or offer your employees a teleconferencing day once a week.
 Hey, it works for TreeHuggers and 4.7 million Americans.

 - Aspire to living car-free

 Not everyone is going to be able to do it, at least not cold carkey.
 It will probably entail a shift in thinking and some time, but living carfree might be more within reach than you think.
 Living closer to work and school is a big part of it.
 Walking, biking, public transport, car sharing, car borrowing, and teleconferencing are an arsenal of tools to help reduce the need for a car.
 Give it some thought.

 - 25 percent: The percentage increase in MPG you can create by keeping up on your cars' maintenance by doing things like: regular oil changes, air-filter changes, and spark plug replacements.

 - 4 tons: The amount of carbon released into the atmosphere when producing a single car, in addition to 700 pounds of other pollutants.

-- 13 MPG:The peak fuel economy of the average passenger car, which was reached in 1987.
-The EPA estimates that 2006 average fuel economy, despite two decades of improvements in automobile technology, is 21 mpg.
+- 24.6 MPG:The University of Michigan Transportation Research Institute estimates that 2014 average fuel economy, despite two decades of improvements in automobile technology, is 24.6 mpg.